-My friend said: No one can deny that the Qur'ān praised the Companions but after the Prophet's death they changed, and they deprived Imām 'Alī wow of his right.
-They wronged him, set his house ablaze and struck his wife Fāṭimah wow, the daughter of Allah's Messenger for her belly.
+My friend said: No one can deny that the Qur'ān praised the Companions but after the Prophet's death they changed, and they deprived Imām 'Alī of his right.
+They wronged him, set his house ablaze and struck his wife Fāṭimah wife, the daughter of Allah's Messenger in her belly.
 This resulted in her miscarrying and eventually leading to her death.

 I told my friend: Wait a minute!
 Where did you get these lies and false narrations from?
 The recognized scholars of Ahl al-Sunnah wa l-Jamā'ah regard these stories as false.
-The authentic narrations are those that reported the mutual love and affection that existed between the Companions and 'Alī was and members of the Prophet's whousehold.
-I would then like to ask you: What are the names of 'Alī's was sons?
-Do you know that it was out of his love for his fellow Companions was, especially, the rightly-guided caliphs, that he named some of his sons after Abū Bakr, 'Umar and 'Uthmān was?
-Do you know to whom 'Alī was married his daughter, Umm Kulthūm?
-He married her to the dearest person to him, 'Umar was.
+The authentic narrations are those that reported the mutual love and affection that existed between the Companions and 'Alī Alī and members of the Prophet's household.
+I would then like to ask you: What are the names of 'Alī's will sons?
+Do you know that it was out of his love for his fellow Companions after Abū Bakr, 'Umar and 'Uthmān Alī's 'Do you know to whom 'Alī's married his daughter, Umm Kulthūm?
+He married her to the dearest person to him, 'Umar Alī's 'Umar's 'Umar's

-Do you know that 'Alī www was the Judge of Madīnah during the Khilāfah of 'Umar www?
+Do you know that 'Alī www was the Judge of Madīnah during the Khilāfah of 'Umar www?'
 Do you know that he was keenest to give him sincere advice?
-When

-'Umar intended to lead the battle against the Persians himself it was 'Alī who advised him to stay at Madīnah, because he was the pillar unto whom the Muslims would return, and he advised him to send someone else he trusted to lead the army in his stead.
+When 'Umar www intended to lead the battle against the Persians himself it was 'Alī who advised him to stay at Madīnah, because he was the pillar unto whom the Muslims would return, and he advised him to send someone else he trusted to lead the army in his stead.